-Since the SFR-$M_\ast$ relation was shown to exhibit a turnover at high masses (e.g.~\citealt{Lee_2015, Popesso_2023}), we use the functional form of the SFR-$M_\ast$ relation from \citet{Lee_2015}:
+Since the SFR-$M_\ast$ relation was shown to exhibit a turnover at high masses (e.g.,~\citealt{Lee_2015, Popesso_2023}), we used the functional form of the SFR-$M_\ast$ relation from \citet{Lee_2015}:

-where the SFR transitions from a power-law with slope $\gamma$ at masses below $M_0$, to an asymptotic value, ${\rm SFR_{max}}$, at $M_\ast\gg M_0$.
-The slope, $\gamma$, has been shown to vary with redshift, with values between $0.8\lesssim \gamma \lesssim 1.3$ (e.g. \citealt{Lee_2015, Tomczak_2016}).
+where the SFR transitions from a power law with slope $\gamma$ at masses below $M_0$ to an asymptotic value, ${\rm SFR_{max}}$, at $M_\ast\gg M_0$.
+The slope, $\gamma$, has been shown to vary with redshift, with values between $0.8\lesssim \gamma \lesssim 1.3$ (e.g., \citealt{Lee_2015, Tomczak_2016}).
 Because of the low dynamic range in $M_\ast$, particularly at high redshift, we decided to fix $\gamma$.
-With the best-fit value of $\gamma=1.0$, adopted from \citet{Popesso_2023}, Equation\,\ref{eq:sfr} becomes:
+With the best-fit value of $\gamma=1.0$, adopted from \citet{Popesso_2023}, Eq. \ref{eq:sfr} becomes

-We find that the most accurate fits to the SFR-$M_\ast$ relation are produced when the logarithm of the free parameters of Equation\,\ref{eq:sfr2} are assumed to follow an exponential evolution with redshift, where:
+We find that the most accurate fits to the SFR-$M_\ast$ relation are produced when the logarithm of the free parameters of Eq. \ref{eq:sfr2} are assumed to follow an exponential evolution with redshift, where